igorski/efflux-tracker/README.md

 ## Project outline

-All source code can be found in the _./src_-folder.
 Efflux is written using [Vue](https://vuejs.org), with the audio engine fully written in TypeScript.

  * `src` contains all source code with `main.js` and `efflux-application.vue` being the application entry points
  * `src/components` contains all UI components as Vue files